thrackle-io/rules-engine/docs/userGuides/tags/PROTOCOL-TAGS-STRUCTURE.md

 ### Parameter Optionality:

-There are no options for the parameters of this function.
+There are no options for the parameters of the add or remove functions.

+Application administrators can submit rules with "blank" tags.
+This allows for a default or always applicable rule values for [TAGGED-RULES](./TAGGED-RULES.md).

 ### Parameter Validation:

-The following validation will be carried out by the create function in order to ensure that these parameters are valid and make sense:
+The following validation will be carried out by the addTag function in order to ensure that these parameters are valid and make sense:

 - `_tag` is not blank.
 - `_account` has the tag.
 When adding tags this is used to avoid duplication.
 When removing tags this is used to ensure account has the tag to be removed.